File System Basics

 Use this directory to write temporary files that do not need to persist between launches of your app.
 Your app should remove files from this directory when they are no longer needed; however, the system may purge this directory when your app is not running.

-The contents of this directory are not backed up by iTunes.
+The contents of this directory are not backed up by iTunes or iCloud.

 An iOS app may create additional directories in the